Here’s How to Start an At-Home Laundry Business (and Make Up to $20/Hour)

 Not everyone should start their own laundry service.
 If you hate doing laundry and the extra cash isn’t enough for you to stomach the chore, you’ll obviously want to count yourself out.

 But let’s say you’re not put off by the task.
 You’ll still need the right equipment to wash, dry and transport laundry.
-If you’ve got these bases covered, starting your own wash-and-fold service can be a good socially-distant side hustle to help make ends meet during the pandemic.
+If you’ve got these bases covered, starting your own wash-and-fold service can be a good side hustle with a decent hourly rate.

-If you decide to invest in business equipment like additional washers and dryers, it could even develop into a self-sustaining business that lasts through the pandemic and beyond.
+If you decide to invest in business equipment like additional washers and dryers, it could even develop into a self-sustaining business.